LoyolaChicagoBooks/introcs-csharp/_sources/files/fileread.txt

       // Open and return the file.
       public static StreamReader PromptFile(string prompt)

 b.
-A user who forgot the file name woud be stuck!
+A user who completely forgot the file name could be stuck in an infinite loop!
     Elaborate the function and program, so that an empty line entered means "give up", and ``null`` (no object) should be returned.
 The main program needs to test for this and quit gracefully in that case.